Music for a Darkened Theatre: Film & Television Music Volume One: Liner notes

 Danny Elfman comments on each of the 17 tracks in the liner notes that accompany the album.

 For the suite from Pee-wee's Big Adventure (track 1), Elfman states that it was his first orchestral film score and writes, "Filmmusic fans will undoubtedly hear my tributes to Nino Rota and Bernard Herrmann, the two composers who were responsible for igniting my interest in filmmusic way back when I was a kid."

-He also writes that the "big, old-fashioned romanticism" of his score to Dick Tracy was inspried by the music of George Gershwin, and that he was influenced by French composer Erik Satie for the Forbidden Zone love theme (track 16).
-Though the latter cult film directed by his brother Richard Elfman was released in 1982, Elfman notes the music was written in 1980, five years before his "first fullblown film score" for Pee-wee's Big Adventure.
+He also writes that the "big, old-fashioned romanticism" of his score to Dick Tracy was inspired by the music of George Gershwin, and that he was influenced by French composer Erik Satie for the Forbidden Zone love theme (track 16).
+Though the latter cult film directed by his brother Richard Elfman was released nationally in 1982, Elfman notes the music was written in 1980, five years before his "first fullblown film score" for Pee-wee's Big Adventure.
+In fact, Forbidden Zone premiered at the Los Angeles Filmex film festival in 1980, later receiving a limited theatrical distribution as a midnight movie through The Samuel Goldwyn Company in 1982.

 Critical reception

-In an article spotlighting "best movie soundtracks" including Erich Wolfgang Korngold's The Adventures of Robin Hood and Bernard Herrmann's Vertigo, Entertainment Weekly listed Music for a Darkened Theatre: Film & Television Music Volume One, noting that in Elfman's work "there’s no orchestral effect he won’t try, and the results are frisky and ingenious.
+In an article spotlighting "best movie soundtracks" including Erich Wolfgang Korngold's The Adventures of Robin Hood and Bernard Herrmann's Vertigo, Entertainment Weekly listed Music for a Darkened Theatre: Film & Television Music Volume One, noting that in Elfman's work "there's no orchestral effect he won't try, and the results are frisky and ingenious.
 This compilation of his scores covers everything from the riotous (Pee-wee's Big Adventure) to the murkily dazzling (Batman)."

 A 1990 profile of Elfman in The New York Times notes, "As a new collection of excerpts from several of his films and TV shows, called Music for a Darkened Theatre, quickly reveals, Mr. Elfman likes to write large, lush pieces for orchestra, with generous doses of brass and strings."

 Giving the album three of five stars, film score review website Filmtracks called the compilation "an excellent cross section" of Elfman's talent, noting that in addition to the "serious, orchestral material" of Batman, Nightbreed and Darkman, there is "a significant amount of Elfman's pop-inspired electronic material," citing the "hip and stylish" music from Midnight Run and Wisdom.

 Recalling Elfman's "humble theatrical beginnings and no real musical training", UCLA's Daily Bruin called the compilation "a brilliant departure" from his days as singer/songwriter for the new wave band Oingo Boingo, though they rated the second compilation Music for a Darkened Theatre, Vol. 2 a higher achievement as both "amazingly diverse" stylistically and showing "substantial development" in the craft of music writing.